Wandalen/willbe/doc/totorial2/Tutorials.ukr/SubmodulesImporting2.ukr.md

 ```
 [user@user ~]$ will .submodules.upgrade
 ...
    .
-Read : /path_to_file/.module/WTools/out/wTools.out.will.yml
+Read : /path_to_file/.module/Tools/out/wTools.out.will.yml
-   + module::WTools was upgraded in 13.568s
+   + module::Tools was upgraded in 13.568s
    .
 Read : /path_to_file/.module/PathFundamentals/out/wPathFundamentals.out.will.yml
    + module::PathFundamentals was upgraded in 3.340s
  + 2/2 submodule(s) of module::first were upgraded in 16.917s